-My parents were first generation graduate students.
+My parents were first-generation graduate students.
 I was the only one of my close friends to pursue graduate studies outside of the arts.
-As a young woman primarily studying the humanities, I’ve had to fight my way into math and science classes, only to surprise my teachers and classmates by performing at the level I said I was capable of.
+As a young woman primarily studying the humanities, I’ve had to fight my way into math and science classrooms, only to surprise my teachers and peers by performing at the level I had always said I was capable of.

 Keep calm.
 You are not alone.
 You are not an imposter.

 Graduate schools are interested in investing in unique students who are dedicated to leading high-impact careers.
 If that describes you, then you absolutely belong in a graduate school environment.
-Whether you are considering graduate school or already enrolled, here are some tips on making it in the world of graduate studies!
+Whether you are considering graduate school or already enrolled, here are some tips on making it in the world of graduate studies.

 The experiential learning component is key to success in any masters program.
 Since I really enjoyed my experiences in education courses at LMU, I decided to look into their programs.
 I found the Los Angeles Math and Science program, a teacher residency program that would lead me into a master’s degree in multiple education concentrations.
 I decided to apply and pursue my MA in Urban Education with an emphasis in Administration and Policy.
 It was the best decision of my life.

 I am currently in an administration program at Cal State Dominguez Hills and will have the tools necessary to be a school leader when I graduate.
 Every day I reflect about my decision to challenge myself and apply to graduate school.
 I know that if I had not asked people who I trusted for their opinion, I would not be headed where I am today."

-Read the fine print, look into past recipients, and research the organization providing graduate school funding opportunities.
-For example, the American Association of University Women is a nonprofit dedicated to empowering women.
-They have several graduate-level funding opportunities and are invested in all issues relevant to promoting equity for women in education, the workplace, and beyond.
-If you are a female first-generation student, then your story may resonate more with this organization than others.
+Read the fine print, look into past recipients, and research each organization providing graduate school funding opportunities.
+For example, American Association of University Women is a nonprofit dedicated to empowering women with several graduate-level funding opportunities.
+They're invested in all issues relevant to promoting equity for women in education, the workplace, and beyond, and if you are a female first-generation student, then your story may resonate with this organization.